 The 20th-Century and Contemporary Reading Group invites graduate students and faculty to read and discuss prose, poetry, and criticism written from the end of the nineteenth century to the present.
 Our goal is to stay informed of the current trajectories of literature.
 Texts are selected to introduce the group to a wide swath of modern and contemporary authors whose work—which spans decades, identities, geographies, and genres—we discuss through the lens of key literary movements, historical turns and critical concepts which have bounded and continue to shape our current era.
 There is no need to be a specialist in the field.
 Medievalists, Romanticists and comic book aficionados are encouraged to join so that we expand our knowledge—and the conversation—in a casual setting.
 The group meets on intervals ranging from 4-6 weeks.

 Student Creative Writing Association (sCWA)

 Each year, several graduate students (one or two in Literature and one in Creative Writing) serve as Lead Graduate Teachers for the department.
-Along with acting as the liaisons between the department and the campus’s Graduate Teacher Program (see below), the Lead Graduate Teachers conduct pedagogy workshops - one for new teachers in the MA-Literature and PhD program, and one for new teachers in the MFA-Creative Writing program.
+Along with acting as the liaisons between the department and the campus’s Center for Teaching & Learning, the Lead Graduate Teachers conduct pedagogy workshops - one for new teachers in the MA-Literature and PhD program, and one for new teachers in the MFA-Creative Writing program.
 The Lead Graduate Teachers are available to consult with all graduate students on ways to improve their teaching.